-I have been the official UK contact point for Leitzinger crooks (bocals) and bassoons for five years.
+I have been the official UK contact point for Leitzinger crooks (bocals) and bassoons for five years and am now turning this over to a full sized dealership.
 Helping someone find a crook or an instrument is a big responsibility!
 But it has also been incredibly rewarding when the emails and calls I have had from players who have taken the plunge show me they can now create a bigger dynamic range, blend more easily, eliminate many of the "these notes are always out of tune" problems and of course ENJOY playing the bassoon that much more.
 If you have any questions then email me via the contact page.

 I have been playing on Leitzinger crooks since 2009 after hearing about them when out playing with the Trondheim Symphony Orchestra where the first bassoon was very proud of her flexible Leitzinger crook on her Heckel 12000 series.
 I used these crooks on my pre war Mollenhauer to great effect and then on my 13000 series Heckel and loved the wide dynamic range and even scale.